dbmi-bgm/CGAP-pipeline-upstream-sentieon/README.md

 # CGAP Upstream Pipeline (and Joint Calling) - Sentieon

-This repository contains components for the CGAP upstream pipeline and the joint calling pipeline using Setieon:
+This repository contains components for the CGAP upstream pipeline and the joint calling pipeline using Sentieon:

   * CWL workflows
   * CGAP Portal Workflows and MetaWorkflows objects